Hotelstrand/A-TodoList-A-TodoList/docs/mutual_tls.md

 ## Configuring HAProxy to Pass Client Certificates to Apps

 HAProxy can be configured to pass client certificates on to apps requiring them on the backend.
-This does not enforce mutual TLS at the HAP
+This does not enforce mutual TLS at the HAPrcxy level, nor does it enable it at the app level.
+Instead, it allows for HAProxy to accept client certificates optionally, which are then passed to backend apps via the `X-Forwarded-Client-Cert` HTTP Header.
+Apps must then be written to inspect that header, and perform a manual certificate validation based on the value of the `X-Forwarded-Client-Cert` header.

+To enable the mutual TLS passthrough, add the following property to your